Arkadiusz4/weather_tracker/README.md

 ## Libraries Used

 - **[libcurl](https://curl.se/)**: A library for making HTTP requests and retrieving data from APIs.
+- **[JsonCpp](https://github.com/open-source-parsers/jsoncpp)**: JsonCpp is a C++ library that allows manipulating JSON values, including serialization and deserialization to and from strings.

 Make sure to have these libraries installed on your system before compiling the application.